 I practice from a person-centered perspective, focusing on your current issues in context of your life experiences, relationships, and future goals.
 I also use cognitive-behavioral techniques to help explore how thinking can help or impede healing.
 When working with children, I use play therapy to help them communicate in the way that is easiest for them.
 When working with adolescents, I use a range of techniques to address their unique developmental stage.

 Adults, children, and adolescents are welcome in my practice.
 I am experienced in working with couples who are dealing with conflict and infidelity as well as families who are struggling with relationships, behavioral problems, and conflict.
 When working with individuals, I specialize in treating anxiety, depression, trauma, relationship difficulties, and attachment issues.

-Dr. Rachel Copeland is an assistant professor of social work at Samford University in Birmingham, Alabama.
+Dr. Rachel Copeland is an assistant professor of social work in Birmingham, Alabama.
 She completed her PhD at New York University’s Silver School of Social Work in May of 2015.
-In her career Dr. Copeland has more than 14 years of experience as a clinical social worker specializing in treating a variety of problems, including trauma, attachment, anxiety, and conflict in marriages and families.
+In her career Dr. Copeland has more than 14 years of experience as a clinical social worker specializing in treating a variety of issues, including trauma, attachment, anxiety, and conflict in marriages and families.